dtccx/AIChatRobot/README.md

 ### design a Dining Concierge chatbot using Amazon Lex.
 1. Build a Dining Concierge chatbot using Amazon Lex.
 	a.
 Create a new bot using the Amazon Lex service.
 Documents: https://docs.aws.amazon.com/lex/latest/dg/getting-started.html
 	b.
-Create a Lambda function (LF1), which essentially entails the invocation of Lambda before Lex responds to any of your requests -- this gives the chance to manipulate and validate parameters as well as format the bot’s responses.
-More documentation: https://docs.aws.amazon.com/lex/latest/dg/using-lambda.html
+Create a Lambda function (LF1), which essentially entails the invocation of Lambda before Lex responds to requests -- this gives the chance to manipulate and validate parameters as well as format the bot’s responses.
+More documentation: https://docs.aws.amazon.com/lex/latest/dg/using-lambda.html  	**————————————————————validation——————————————————**
-	** validation **
 		&emsp;●	Location
 		&emsp;&emsp; Use a USA city Set to valid the location.
 		&emsp;●	Cuisine